sfbrigade/sfbrigade.github.io.2017-11-05/_posts/blog/2015-06-01-SF-Bay-Area-Happiness-Survey.md

 layout: blog
 published: true
 title: "Text if you’re happy or not says tech volunteer group"
-author: seunghee_eu
+author: seunghee_eu_julio_feliciano

 ---
 FOR IMMEDIATE RELEASE

-TEXT IF YOU’RE HAPPY OR NOT SAYS TECH VOLUNTEER GROUP Civic Hackers Help Communities by Developing Technology for Good
+##TEXT IF YOU’RE HAPPY OR NOT SAYS TECH VOLUNTEER GROUP
+Civic Hackers Help Communities by Developing Technology for Good

 San Francisco, June 1, 2015 - Code for San Francisco volunteer hackers today launch the Happiness Survey to better understand the Bay Area state of mind.
 Any resident can take the two-minute survey now through June 3 to add their voice to National Day of Civic Hacking, a weekend dedicated to social and civic change using technology.